Archives

 Practice

-Another strategy to differentiate instruction in the classroom by interest doesn’t tie into each student’s interest but their learning preferences.
+Another strategy to differentiate instruction in the classroom by interest is not tied to each student’s interest but their learning preferences.

 Learning choice boards or menus are a great way to utilize this strategy.
-You can easily create a choice board with 3-5 activities for students to complete (don’t give them too many options because it might overwhelm them).
-They then can use their interests and preferences to guide their practice opportunities.
+You can easily create a choice board with 3-5 activities for students to complete (don’t give them too many options, as this might overwhelm them).
+Students can then use their interests and preferences to guide their practice opportunities.

 For example, if you want students to practice finding equivalent fractions, you might create a choice board that lists a computer activity, a game, a worksheet, and a partner activity they can work on.
 All the activities are practice opportunities to help them develop their fraction skills.
 But you’ve allowed them to choose the activity that interests them the most.